kevinw/kevinw.github.com/_posts/2017-09-25-game-failures-graveyard.markdown

 ## how I learned puzzle games are hard to make

-To cure my ills I distracted myself by starting on a new game with laser puzzles.
+To cure my ills I distracted myself by starting on a new game with laser puzzles eventually called [Laser Wart Removal](https://keelo.itch.io/laserwartremoval).

 <img src="/img/gamefailures/lwr_proto.gif">